Netcracker/KubeMarine/documentation/Installation.md

 ###### custom

-If you need other custom packages, you can manage them directly during installation.
+If you need other custom packages, you can manage them directly during the installation.
-You can choose any one action from the following types of actions:
+You can choose any one of the following types of actions:

 * remove
 * install